WCI-Computer-Science/Tyr/DOCUMENTATION.md

 If it's compound, the depth is 1 + the maximum depth of all its sub-constraints.
 A super-constraint will always have a higher depth than a sub-constraint.
 This means the depth effectively serves as a priority: we process all constraints starting with the least depth.
 This allows us to process all constraints bottom-up in O(n) time, compared to O(2^n) time for a naive top-down processing.
+This is essentially a topological sorting, but having a depth field makes the SQL code simpler.

 The name field is only required if the constraint is an award.
 The description field describes the constraint and is used in the UI.
 If the type is 2, 3, 4, or 5, a constraint is basic (corresponds to 1...4 above), and parameter information for a procedure call is stored in a seperate table.